binokkio/markdownup/README.md

 ## Custom themes

 Run `python -m markdownup --start-theme theme-name` to get started with a new theme.
-Add the path to the new theme in the config YAML at `main.theme`.
+Add the path to the new theme in the config YAML at `theme`.
 Modify the files in the theme directory to get the desired result.